waterlink/spec2.cr/README.md

   subject { Greeting.new }

   describe "#greet" do
-    context "when name is world"
+    context "when name is world" do
       let(name) { "world" }

       it "greets the world" do